About

 Our Island

 It’s often said Callawassie Island captures you from the causeway.
-As you drive down the ¼-mile stretch into our island, you’ll leave behind the hectic world and enter paradise.
-One of South Carolina's hundreds of sea and barrier islands, Callawassie Island is an 880-acre private oasis comprised of coastline, marshes, and moss-draped oaks.
+As you drive down the ¼-mile stretch onto our island, you’ll leave behind the hectic world and enter paradise.
+One of South Carolina’s hundreds of sea and barrier islands, Callawassie Island is an 880-acre private oasis comprised of coastline, marshes, and moss-draped oaks.
 Here, we share in a deep appreciation of our stunning Lowcountry landscape, and we are proud to have been designated as the first Community Wildlife Habitat in our state.
-As you navigate the island's bike paths and coastal waters, you will feel connected to yourself, your neighbors, and the surrounding nature.
+As you navigate the island’s bike paths and coastal waters, you will feel connected to yourself, your neighbors, and the surrounding nature.

 Our History